buildbot/buildbot/master/docs/manual/configuration/www.rst

     :param role: The role which grants access to this endpoint.
         List of roles is not supported, but a ``fnmatch`` expression can be provided to match several roles.

-    :param defaultDeny: The role matcher algorithm will stop if this value is true, and if the endpoint matched.
+    :param defaultDeny: The role matcher algorithm will stop if this value is true and the endpoint matched.

     This is the base endpoint matcher.
     Its arguments are inherited by all the other endpoint matchers.